girum0/Profilepage/README.md

-# Profilepage
+# Profile Page
-# website using CSS HTML and JavaScript
+# Using CSS HTML and JavaScript